Prashant-Sharma-TWS/sulphur/README.md

-## ***this should be run in any live server like visual studio code live server extension it has jquery*

 # sulphur

 This is the first project our team got to make at masai - which is the <a href="https://unbounce.com/">Unbounce</a> website clone.